MUFI Rating & Risk – SAP ECC

 On average, between 87% and 96% of customers will moderately or heavily customize SAP ERP.
 This extensive customization combined with the many changes that are required on the part of the business makes SAP ERP implementations long-term endeavours – and increases their failure rate.
 Many attempts have been made to speed up the implementation of SAP ERP.
 SAP developed the ASAP methodology in the late 1990s, and various consulting companies have proposed their SAP methodology improves implementation speed – but SAP ERP implementations have stayed about the same both in length and in failure rate.

 Software Decisions Risk Defined: (See This Link for Our Categorization of Risk)

-SAP ECC is on average the longest to implement of all the ERP systems.
+SAP ECC is, on average, the longest to implement all the ERP systems.
 It is the most complex ERP system with the most functionality.
 However, after decades, it is clear that companies that implement SAP ECC do not improve their condition by implementing the software.
-However, a primary proposal for using SAP ECC has been that it would substantially improve operations.
+However, an original proposal for using SAP ECC has been that it would substantially improve operations.

 Likelihood of Implementation Success

 This accounts for both the application and the vendor-specific risk.
 In our formula, the total implementation risk is application + vendor + buyer risk.
 The buyer specific risk could increase or decrease this overall likelihood and adjust the values that you see below.

 See this link for more on our categorizations of risk.
 We also offer a Buyer Specific Risk Estimation as a service for those that want a comprehensive analysis.